 The Hechinger Report did not cover Native Americans.
 Dawson Davenport said Native Americans often are ignored but that he wanted to attend the UI.
 Davenport, a Native American senior from Meskwaki studying graphic arts, said Native American faculty are small and stretched thin helping to support the university’s Native American students.

 Native American enrollment was 58 in fall 2017.
-Davenport said six students from Meskwaki to the UI next year.
+Davenport said six students from Meskwaki are to attend the UI next year.
 “To me that’s huge.
 Six people from my community are coming to college here,” he said.
 “We’re here…We just want to be acknowledged.”

 Although the UI enrollment statistics were close to what is seen in Iowa’s overall population, Jorge Guerra, an adjunct faculty member in Latino studies, noted that a lot of the African Americans and Latinos at the University of Iowa come from places outside of Iowa, notably the Chicago area.